Album: Golden

 With my hand’s off the wheel, just to see how it feels

 The first verse delves into the singer’s physical and emotional responses to heartbreak.
 The singer describes becoming physically ill to the point of sickness.
-“Til I’m sick to my stomach” indicates a willingness to indulge or engage in an activity to the point of physical discomfort or excess.
+“Til I’m sick to my stomach” indicates a willingness to indulge or engage in an activity to the end of physical discomfort or excess.

-“Until I throw back a dozen” implies consuming a large quantity of something, possibly drinks or shots.
+Until I throw back a dozen” implies consuming a large quantity of something, possibly drinks or shots.
 It’s a reference to excessive drinking.
-The mention of throwing back a dozen possibly alludes to consuming alcoholic shots, further highlighting the theme of using alcohol to cope.
+The mention of throwing back a dozen perhaps alludes to consuming alcoholic shots, further highlighting the theme of using alcohol to cope.

-“Until I’m drivin’ a hundred” suggests driving at a high speed, which can be dangerous and reckless.
+Until I’m drivin’ a hundred” suggests driving at a high speed, which can be dangerous and reckless.
 “With my hand’s off the wheel, just to see how it feels” conveys a desire to experience the thrill of letting go of control, even if it’s risky.
 Driving recklessly at high speeds, with their hands off the wheel, represents a metaphor for their emotional recklessness and self-destructive behavior as they grapple with heartbreak.

 Coping Mechanism